nsasto/GCDAssignment/README.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

-The set of variables that were retained from the original dataset were restricted to:
+As per assignment instructions, the set of variables that were retained from the original dataset were restricted to:

 * mean(): Mean value
 * std(): Standard deviation

-as per assignment instructions.
  Original variable names were all cleaned with the `make.names` function to ensure syntactically correct names.
 All .'s have been replaced with underscores for better readability.

 ###tidy1.csv: Consolidated dataset with mean and standard deviations